GKJupiter/TV-Time-Website/README.md

 ## 📄 License

-This project is provided for demonstration and educational purposes.
+This project is provided for demonstration purposes.